sensedeep/dynamodb-onetable/README.md

 str = value(model, fieldName, properties, params)
 ```

 The value template should return a string to be used for the given fieldName.
+The `properties` and `params` are corresponding arguments given to the API.

 #### Crypto